raytiasha/Olist-operational-performance-analysis/README.md

 #### Delayed Delivery Rate
 - Order approval remained consistently below one day throughout the analysis period and did not contribute meaningfully to overall delivery delays.
-- Seller fulfillment times increased modestly during peak-demand periods, but remained a relatively small component of the total delivery cycle.
+- Seller fulfillment times increased by 1 day during peak-demand periods, but remained a relatively small component of the total delivery cycle.
 - Shipping was the primary operational bottleneck, consistently accounting for the largest share of delivery time across all periods.
 - During the November 2017 demand surge, shipping time increased by over 2.5 days compared to the previous month, indicating that logistics operations were more affected by peak demand than seller fulfillment processes.
 - Delivery performance improved substantially from April 2018 onward, driven primarily by reductions in shipping duration rather than changes in approval or fulfillment times.